 Women will often compare themselves to their husband's affair partner, be it a pornographic image or a prostitute.
 Betrayed spouses will compare themselves to that affair partner and wonder what is wrong with them and why they don't measure up to the affair partner.

 Sexual Safety Cannot Be Established While Pornography Is In Use

 Anne: Which is so sad because we cannot compete with pornography.
 If a person tries to compete with it, they will always, always lose.

-When women become scared and become sexual after betrayal, maybe feeling like they need to do this so he won't cheat on me again or he won't leave me…sometimes they can compromise their own values and find themselves doing something they don’t even want to do, that they might never have done but are now doing out of fear and desperation.
+When women get scared and become sexual after betrayal, they may feel like they need to do this so he won't cheat again or so he won't leave, and, sometimes, they end up compromising their own values and find themselves doing things they never wanted to do, but are now doing out of fear and desperation.

-I think this is really heart breaking.
+I think that’s really heartbreaking.
 I know it happens and sometimes women really experience distress from this.

 When I am working with partners, they often ask me, with despair, why they want to stay with him after he has hurt them so much...in this place it is important to realize she isn't staying because there is something wrong with her or she is broken.
 She is staying because this is her person and she is attached to him.